sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 # Thanos

-Thanos is an opensource Prometheus setup that allows to have 2 important features:
+Thanos is an opensource Prometheus setup that allows having 2 important features:

-1. high availability on Prometheus (setting more prometheus replicas)
+1. high availability on Prometheus (setting more Prometheus replicas)
 2. long term storage capacity relying on an external object storage

 This is the simplified diagram of a Thanos architecture: